 Using Tasks on EP

 You have three different options for assigning Tasks on EP; each of which have different behaviours.

-- Smart Lessons: Assign in-depth, information-laden lessons for students to work through.
+- Lesson: Assign in-depth, information-laden lessons for students to work through.

-- Lists: Assign Spelling, Vocab, or Fact lists to your students, for quick list-based practice.
+- List: Assign Spelling, Vocab, or Fact lists to your students, for quick list-based practice.